Pankajvishwakarma05/Devops/README.md

 - Anyone can create a todo
 - Anyone can see their existing todos
 - Anyone can mark a todo as done
 - I am learning Devops
+- this only for dev